HSP HISTORY Blog

 It’s always been important to me too use Frederick City and County for context when looking at the impact of inventions and innovations that swept our country.
 In the same manner, Frederick County has had its share of important inventors and innovators who helped change the nation.
 Off the top of my head, two individuals of note stand out immediately.
 I have had a familiarity with both gentlemen in the process of past research with documentary projects.
 These are McClintock Young of Frederick and Thurmont’s Richard O’ Toole.

 McClintock Young (1836-1913) was the holder of over 100 patents over his lifetime, one of which was for the creation of an automatic “friction match”-making machine (sold to the Diamond Match Company) in 1870.
-Nearly 30 years later (1899), Young was responsible for a revolutionary brush producing technology which added to the heightened success of Frederick’s Ox Fibre Brush Company.
+Nearly 30 years later (1899), Young was responsible for a revolutionary brush producing technology which added to the heightened success of Frederick’s Ox-Fibre Brush Company.
+His achievements were honored more recently by having a local distillery named for him.

 His first patent was obtained in 1892, with one of Richard O’ Toole’s closest business associates having strong connections within the industry.
 Irvin W. Loy began a storied career with the Western Maryland Railroad in 1875 and quickly rose up the ranks.
 Loy (1846-1914) was a talented designer and architect who was head of the maintenance department for the railroad.
 Over his tenure, he built many bridges for the Western Maryland line, and would be responsible for the development of Pen Mar Park in nearby Cascade (MD).
 Loy built a fine residence called “Glenhurst” in Mechanicstown/Thurmont, helped design the roof of the former Thurmont Town Hall, and would have a nearby rail stop named for him—Loys Station.
 Today, this locale is better known for its covered bridge.